A Terminal Music Player Based on afplay Written in Haskell

-A couple of weeks ago a colleague shared with me the latest album by Radiohead.
+A couple of weeks ago, a colleague shared the latest Radiohead album with me.

-I could have simply double clicked on a song to start iTunes, but that was too easy and iTunes seemed just too bloated.
+I could have simply double-clicked on a song to start iTunes, but that seemed too easy and iTunes was just too bloated.
 What I needed was a minimal audio player, even better: a terminal audio player.

-From a quick search I found out about afplay, a Darwin command line utility to play audio files. afplay worked fine, but I wanted also to pause/resume, to skip songs, and to continue listening to the song after the current one without having to start a new command.
+With a quick search, I discovered afplay, a Darwin command-line utility to play audio files. afplay worked fine, but I also wanted to pause/resume, skip songs, and continue listening to songs sequentially without having to start a new command each time.

 It was the perfect excuse to write some Haskell.

-I started building a terminal interface on top of afplay.
-After less than a week of late night hacking, and thanks to brick, a library to write terminal applications, the first version of haskell-player was ready.
+I began developing a terminal interface on top of afplay.
+After less than a week of late-night hacking, and thanks to brick, a library to write terminal applications, the first version of haskell-player was ready.

 haskell-player 0.1.3.2

-The current set of features is really minimal and the app works only on OS X, because it requires afplay and afinfo, but I’m still pretty happy of the result.
+The current set of features is minimal, and the app only works on OS X because it requires afplay and afinfo.
+Nevertheless, I’m quite happy with the result.

 Fork it at github.com/potomak/haskell-player.

-Next: Collect and show Airbrake errors metrics with Ruby
+Next: Collect and Display Airbrake Error Metrics with Ruby